huzeifa/starter-hugo-academic-sakina/content/project/class-7-energy-changes/index.md

 # <﻿a id="Fuels&EnergyResources"></a>Fuels & Energy Resources

 •A fuel is a substance that contains a store of chemical or nuclear energy that is transferred into heat and light.
+A fuel is an energy resource.

 •Energy from burning fuels is used to generate electricity in power stations.
 These fuels have been mainly fossil fuels.